U.S. Embassy Santo Domingo, Dominican Republic - SDO

 During the medical exam

 The medical examination will include a medical history review, physical examination, and chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older).
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
-More information on general medical requirements for U.S. immigrants is available from the Center for Disease Control and Prevention.
+More information on general medical requirements for U.S. immigrants is available from the Centers for Disease Control and Prevention.

 back to top